yoshinorisekimoto/ai-platform-builder-bootcamp/week02/day08.md

 - Expected output

 Finally, I asked the AI to explain how these roles should collaborate as one cross-functional response team during a production incident.

+## Future Perspective
+This experiment changed how I think about AI.
+Instead of treating AI as a single assistant, I began to think of AI as a team of specialized roles working toward a common goal.

+In the future, I believe individual contributors will increasingly design, coordinate, and manage AI teams rather than performing every task themselves.